GreenMind publishes authoritative and detailed guides to the things you're curious about.

 The above photos show typical pupae.
 If your caterpillar looks anything like this, then don't fear—it's fine!

 It's very common for caterpillars to be attacked by a tiny wasp or fly.
 These insects lay eggs on caterpillars and then the tiny wasp or fly larvae live inside, eating the internal fat stored by the caterpillar.
 Amazingly, this doesn't kill the caterpillar. . . at least not right away.

 If your caterpillar stops moving and little white things suddenly appear on it, that's bad.

-Over time, these little wasp or fly larvae get bigger and bigger, until it's time for them to spin their own little cocoons (that's right, some wasp larvae spin cocoons of their own before they hatch into grown-up wasps -- which just shows how wasps and butterflies are related).
+Over time, these little wasp or fly larvae get bigger and bigger until it's time for them to spin their own little cocoons (that's right, some wasp larvae spin cocoons of their own before they hatch into grown-up wasps, which just shows how wasps and butterflies are related).

-When it's time to spin their cocoons, the little larvae do what they have to do -- they tunnel out of the caterpillar's skin and spin cocoons on the surface.
-That's why you see all those little white things -- those are the cocoons of the parasitoid wasp larvae.
-Soon they'll hatch into little black wasps and fly off to repeat the process.
+When it's time to spin their cocoons, the little larvae do what they have to do: They tunnel out of the caterpillar's skin and spin cocoons on the surface.
+That's why you see all those little white things: Those are the cocoons of the parasitoid wasp larvae.
+Soon, they'll hatch into little black wasps and fly off to repeat the process.

-The day will come when you look in on your caterpillar and see a new insect in the cage – an adult moth or butterfly!
+The day will come when you look in on your caterpillar and see a new insect in the cage: an adult moth or butterfly!
 It's a really excellent moment, and congratulations are in order.
 If you can, look in a book or online and try to find out what it is.
-If you want to start a collection, pop the insect in the freezer for a few hours – that will kill it, and you can spread out the wings, make a label, and begin a scientific collection.
+If you want to start a collection, pop the insect in the freezer for a few hours as that will kill it, and you can spread out the wings, make a label, and begin a scientific collection.
 Otherwise just let it go.
 It will fly away, mate, and lay eggs that will turn into the next generation.
 Way to go!